 Is It ADHD?
 Use Our Checklist of Common ADD Symptoms

-Have you noticed signs of distractibility, hypersensitivity, or forgetfulness in you or your child?
-It could be ADHD.
-Use this checklist to understand common symptoms and test your own behavior before seeking a diagnosis.
+Could signs of distractibility, hypersensitivity, or forgetfulness actually be symptoms of ADHD?
+Use this checklist to understand common ADHD symptoms and test your own or your child’s behavior before seeking a diagnosis.

 Attention deficit hyperactivity disorder (ADHD or ADD) is a neurological condition defined by a consistent pattern of inattention and/or hyperactive impulsivity that interferes with daily functioning in at least two settings – for example, at school and at home.
 It impacts children and adults, boys and girls, and people of all backgrounds.

 ADHD symptoms often look different in children than they do in adults.
 But this is universal: If you recognize the signs in yourself or your loved one on the following ADHD Symptom Test, and the symptoms persistently disrupt life for at least 6 months, you may be dealing with ADHD.
 If you suspect that you have ADHD, contact your medical health-care professional for a diagnosis.

 According to the Diagnostic and Statistical Manual of Mental Disorders checklist, at least six of the following ADHD symptoms must apply to merit a diagnosis: